What the Fact?!

 When will Longmont embrace the idea of an equitable transportation system and the idea of vision zero?

-dquince asked over 4 years ago
+dquince asked about 5 years ago

 Dquince: Thanks for your question.
 Since the incorporation of Longmont in 1871, the citizens and leaders have strived for infrastructure to meet the needs of the traveling public as well as the safety of the residents, workers and visitors to Longmont.
 The first pictures of an active town in the early 1900’s clearly show a variety of travel choices based on their popularity with the public—horses, carriages, wagons and bicycles.
 Of course many folks are also seen walking along the sidewalks, which have always been a key piece of infrastructure as we are (still) all pedestrians at some point of any trip.
 From the very beginnings of Longmont, the “vision” has been to not have anyone killed or even injured, especially on our streets.
 That same idea carries on today—the City does and is doing everything within its current resources to minimize injury on our streets and increase the safe use of other means of traveling besides the single-occupant vehicle.
 This is clearly evident in many of the capital projects over the past 2 decades, beginning with the Saint Vrain Greenway trail system and continuing with the many bicycle/pedestrian underpasses added over the years.
 Our street standards have changed and will change again by the beginning of next year, to incorporate safer streets with narrower lanes and wider, buffered bike lanes and separated walkways.
 Envision Longmont was clear that safety was critical to all people, traveling on our streets or otherwise, in our City—stating clearly in one of its goals that the transportation system “offer safe, healthy, and reliable mobility for people of all ages, income levels, and abilities”.
 Though we sometimes disagree, as 96,000+ residents will do, in how to achieve these goals; we still strive as did the founders of Longmont, to provide a safe, reliable system for all the people who live, work and visit the City.